What Is An SMSF?

-A self managed super fund is often referred to as a SMSF or “Do It Yourself” (DIY) super funds.
-Similar to other superannuation funds, Self managed super funds invest contributions made by members, provide benefits to members when they retire and provide death benefits to beneficiaries in the event of a member’s death.
+A self-managed super fund is often referred to as an SMSF or “Do It Yourself” (DIY) super fund.
+Similar to other superannuation funds, self-managed super funds invest contributions made by members, provide benefits to members when they retire and provide death benefits to beneficiaries in the event of a member’s death.

-Self managed super funds (SMSF’s) also provide a broader investment choice than other super funds, with options such as direct property, managed investments and direct shares included.
+SMSFs also provide a broader investment choice than other super funds, with options including direct property and direct shares.

-The trustees (members) of a self managed super fund (SMSF) must appoint approved auditors, and may also choose to involve tax agents, accountants and financial advisors as well as administrators.
-But ultimately the legal responsibility for the fund’s ongoing compliance rests with the individual trustees.
+The trustees (members) of an SMSF must appoint approved auditors, and may also choose to involve tax agents, accountants and financial advisors as well as administrators.
+However, ultimately the legal responsibility for the fund’s ongoing compliance rests with its trustees.

-• A SMSF must be maintained for the sole purpose of providing retirement benefits to member.
-Investments must be entered into with a view to achieving a commercial rate of return, not for lifestyle or private purposes
+• An SMSF must be maintained for the sole purpose of providing retirement benefits to members.
+Investments must be entered into with a view to achieving a commercial rate of return, not for lifestyle or private purposes.

-• A SMSF must have no more than 6 members
+• An SMSF must have no more than 6 members.

-• A SMSF can not lend money or give financial assistance to a member
+• An SMSF cannot lend money or give financial assistance to a member.

-• The SMSF can not acquire an asset from a member of the fund, or any other person related to the trustee, with the exception of listed shares, managed funds, and business real property.
+• The SMSF cannot acquire an asset from a member of the fund, or any other person related to the member.
+There are some exceptions including listed securities or business real property acquired at market value.

 • SMSFs are prohibited from borrowing.
 There are some limited exceptions.